repsej/TheWayOfTheDodo/README.md

 This I found made the mutated melodies interestingly different but still recognizable.

-### Bass and chords
+### Bass and Chords
 All chord progressions always start on the scale root (0).

-From there on the chords are randomly the root, the 4'th or the 5'th of the minor pentatonic.
+From there on the chords are randomly the the 1'th (the root), the 4'th or the 5'th of the minor pentatonic.
 In practice these notes: [0, 5, 7]

 Each chord is repeated for two bars.